omegion/blog/content/articles/how-to-install-argocd-on-kubernetes-cluster.md

 ## Introduction
 Kubernetes became one of the de facto standards for containerized applications.
-Many cloud platforms from the smallest to the largest like Scaleway, DigitalOcean, AWS, Google Cloud, Azure and IBM Cloud now provide managed services for Kubernetes.
+Many cloud platforms from the smallest to the largest like Scaleway, DigitalOcean, AWS, Google Cloud, Azure, and IBM Cloud now provide managed services for Kubernetes.
 Creating a cluster and deploying an application into it became so easy that it takes a couple of minutes to run your application on it.
 As these companies abstract the architecture layer from the developer that you do not need to maintain a cluster anymore, deployment of the application became the new main focus.
 There are many open-source tools that help you to deploy your application on clusters.
 In my opinion, one of the famous ones is Argo CD.
-In this tutorial, we will install Argo CD on a cluster, login to UI and deploy an application with it.
+In this tutorial, we will install Argo CD on a cluster, login to UI, and deploy an application with it.

 ## What is Argo CD
 Argo CD is a lightweight and easy to configure declarative GitOps tool.
 It is built to deploy applications to Kubernetes.
 As continuous delivery (CD) has increasing popularity, Argo CD does provide many interesting capabilities.
 Unlike other CD tools, Argo CD is lightweight and easy to configure.
-It is purpose-built to deploy applications only to Kubernetes, it's UI does not have overhead UI tools.
+It is purpose-built to deploy applications only to Kubernetes, its UI does not have overhead UI tools.
 It's also built with a GitOps flow.
 Meaning, everything ArgoCD sees as its source of truth is stored in a repository with multiple branches for different purposes such as `canary` and `production`.